7 Biggest Money Mistakes New Business Owners Make

 Incurring Credit Card Debt With the Expectation of Future Revenue

-The tried and true advice to never to count your eggs before they hatch is timeless financial wisdom.
+The tried and true advice to never count your eggs before they hatch is timeless financial wisdom.

 So is the exercise of prudence when it comes to credit cards.
 While using credit cards responsibly is a normal business practice, it also exposes you to the risk of deep debt if you mismanage your newfound line of credit.